urban-m/elev/README.md

 # elev

-Supplementary material for "Altitude and the distributional typology of language structure: ejectives and beyond" by Matthias Urban and Steven Moran.
+This repository contains supplementary material for "Altitude and the distributional typology of language structure: ejectives and beyond" by Matthias Urban and Steven Moran.